po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/01-Day/01-Day-LessonPlan.md

   const tripledArray = originalArray.map(data => data * 3);
   const oddOrEven = originalArray.map(num => (num % 2 === 0 ? "even" : "odd"));
   ```

-  * With the `filter` method, if the callback function returns something truthy, the array element is copied to the new array, otherwise it is skipped.
+  * With the `filter()` method, if the callback function returns something truthy, the array element is copied to the new array.
+Otherwise it is skipped.

-    * The example below should contain an array of only prime numbers, the second should only contain numbers larger than `5`.
+  * In the following example, the first array should contain only prime numbers, and the second should contain only numbers larger than `5`:

   ```js
   const originalArray = [1, 3, 2, 5, 10];